 Book early and save: Yes

-When booking 2nd class tickets only one type of ticket will be available per departure, discounted 'Prems' tickets or 'Seconde' tickets; though the price of Seconde tickets are also typically cheaper when they are first placed on sale.
+When booking 2nd class tickets only one type of ticket will be available per departure, 'Seconde' tickets; though the price of Seconde tickets are also typically cheaper when they are first placed on sale.

-When booking 1st class tickets there will be a choice of Premiere tickets and Business Premiere tickets.
+When booking 1st class tickets there will be a choice of Premiere tickets and Flex tickets.

-The two key T&Cs of booking Prems, Seconde, or Premiere tickets are:
+The key T&Cs of booking Seconde/2nd class, or Premiere/1st class tickets are:

-Though if you book Business Premiere tickets, the key T&Cs are that tickets can be exchanged and refunded free of charge up to 30 minutes after departure, so if you get to the station just too late to miss the train you were originally booked on to, you won't lose out financially.
+Though if you book Flex tickets for travel in 1st class, the key T&Cs are that tickets can be exchanged and refunded free of charge up to 30 minutes after departure, so if you get to the station just too late to miss the train you were originally booked on to, you won't lose out financially.

 Seats will automatically be assigned when booking tickets for this journey, but rail pass users will need to be pay a reservation fee prior to boarding these TGV trains.